 Answering the question “are we there yet?” requires that everyone have an agreement on where “there” is.
 It is also helpful to have agreement on a realistic timeframe for arrival.
 What causes many organizations to give up on the transformation is lack of clarity around the journey.
 This results in frustration that can override the compelling reasons for why the journey was undertaken in the first place.
 In order to successfully govern a transformation, you must have….

-- Roadmap – a plan on a page that maps the journey from start to finish
+A plan on a page that maps the journey from start to finish

-- Project Plan – a detailed task lists to get from A to B, B to C, and so on
+A detailed task lists to get from A to B, B to C, and so on

-- Steering Committee – a group of key stakeholders with authority to help manage issues, provide feedback, advise, and serve as a sounding board in a structured way
+A group of key stakeholders with authority to help manage issues, provide feedback, advise, and serve as a sounding board in a structured way

-- Leadership Team – a project manager and an owner of the transformation
+A project manager and an owner of the transformation

 The project manager and owner of the transformation are typically different people.
 Both should be required, active participants in the Steering Committee.
 It is important to define these roles, responsibilities and expectations from the start.